Celebrity Big Brother (British TV series) series 16: Gail Porter

 Gail Porter is a Scottish television presenter and personality, and former model.
 In the 1990s she became known for photos in men's magazines such as FHM, including one nude which was projected on to the Houses of Parliament.
 She moved into television, becoming a presenter.
 Her career was affected by alopecia, which in her case resulted in a total loss of her hair.
 She entered the House on Day 1.
 On Day 20 she became the fourth Housemate to be evicted.

 James Hill

 James Hill is an English reality television personality, who rose to fame following his appearance during the tenth series of The Apprentice.
 He entered the House on Day 1.
 On Day 29 he was announced as the winner of the series.

 Janice Dickinson

 Janice Dickinson is an American model, photographer, author and talent agent.
 Initially notable as a model, she has been described by herself and others as the first supermodel.
+She finished as runner-up on the seventh series of I'm a Celebrity...Get Me Out of Here!.
 She entered the House on Day 2, competing against Bobby Davro in order to win the title of "President".
 Janice became the seventh Housemate to be evicted on Day 27.